bigeasy/cadence/diary/design.markdown

 call the next function for you.

-In all these things, there is something you sell the user, something they've been told is bad, that if you're ablet to get them to trust you that you've not abused this bad behavior, if you'll navigate it for them, then you almost always magically unlock new ways of doing things.
+In all these things, there is something you sell the user, something they've been told is bad, that if you're able to get them to trust you that you've not abused this bad behavior, if you'll navigate it for them, then you almost always magically unlock new ways of doing things.